 Develop a customer loyalty program – customers will receive free items or discounts after they earn so many points based on how much money they spend.
 Brands as large as Dunkin’ Donuts (through its app) and as small as The River Market (with platform Belly) in Barryville, N.Y., are already using customer loyalty programs to bring back customers multiple times into their brick-and-mortar stores.
 An alternative to apps and customer loyalty platforms is email marketing.

 Coin-In recently launched a casino game that integrates its loyalty rewards program.
 Coin-In conducted a 90-day pilot with a West Coast casino resort, and the result, according to the company’s founder Jason Seldon, was 6.6 million minutes of virtual gameplay and a 100 percent increase of in-person casino visits from redeeming rewards for food, lodging, branded merchandise and other bonuses.
+If the said casino games from coin-in aren’t available in your country, better play it on Casino666, where all games were open worldwide.
 In addition, the pilot led to a 286 percent increase in new player’s club sign-ups, more than 1,000 reactivations of inactive players and a 15 percent year-over-year increase in casino player count.